I woke up in a daze, I couldn’t wait!

 The 2nd band was pretty good.
 They were Steak Number Eight.
 Really groovy metal plus they looked like regular guys in jeans.
 I tend to prefer that vs. the face painted metal I expected to see this close to Scandinavia.

 Soon it was time for Mastodon.
-It was now really hot due to no ac and a lot of people so I went down to 1 shirt.
+It was now really hot due to no AC and a lot of people in a confined room, so I went down to 1 shirt.
 Smoking was outside too which is always appreciated in Europe.

 They played great!
 A similar set to when I’d seen them on the same tour several months ago in the US but they added/subtracted songs.